Hyle-org/hyle/hype/fees.md

 ❓ Can we do this verification somewhere else ?
 It is mandatory that no one "sneaky" distribute fees with invalid list of validators rates.

+## WIP ideas todos:
+Blobs integrity: Sign blobs & check signature (in hydentity ?)
+Use pubkey instead of password for hydentity